Student Conduct Hearings

 When a student denies responsibility for a Student Code of Conduct infraction, s/he has two (2) hearing options available to resolve the allegation in question: informal or formal resolution.

 Respondents who deny responsibility for a violation and wish to have a formal review of their incident involving all parties of incident, including the Complainant, witnesses and/or advocates, may do so through the formal hearing process.
-This process is spelled out in Article IV of the Document on Student Rights & Welfare as published in The Key however a overview the process is provided below.
+This process is spelled out in Article IV of the Document on Student Rights & Welfare as published in The Key, however an overview the process is provided below.

 Opening of the Hearing